Conservative Prediction via Data-Driven Confidence Minimization: Abstract

 \section{Abstract}

-Errors of machine learning models are costly, especially in safety-critical domains such as healthcare, where such mistakes can prevent the deployment of machine learning altogether.
-In these settings, \textit{conservative} models -- models which can defer to human judgment when they are likely to make an error -- may offer a solution.
-However, detecting unusual or difficult examples is notably challenging, as it is impossible to anticipate all potential inputs at test time.
-To address this issue, prior work~\citep{hendrycks2018deep} has proposed to minimize the model's confidence on an auxiliary \textit{pseudo-OOD} dataset.
-We theoretically analyze the effect of confidence minimization and show that the choice of auxiliary dataset is critical.
-Specifically, if the auxiliary dataset includes samples from the OOD region of interest, confidence minimization provably separates ID and OOD inputs by predictive confidence.
-Taking inspiration from this result, we present \ourslong{}, which minimizes confidence on an \textit{uncertainty dataset} containing examples that the model is likely to misclassify at test time.
-Our experiments show that \ours{} consistently outperforms state-of-the-art OOD detection methods on 8 ID-OOD dataset pairs, reducing FPR (at TPR 95\%) by $6.3\%$ and $58.1\%$ on CIFAR-10 and CIFAR-100, and outperforms existing selective classification approaches on 4 datasets in conditions of distribution shift.
+In safety-critical applications of machine learning, it is often desirable for a model to be \textit{conservative}, abstaining from making predictions on ``\unknown{}'' inputs which are not well-represented in the training data.
+However, detecting \unknown{} examples is challenging, as it is impossible to anticipate all potential inputs at test time.
+To address this, prior work ~\citep{hendrycks2018deep} minimizes model confidence on an auxiliary outlier dataset carefully curated to be disjoint from the training distribution.
+We theoretically analyze the choice of auxiliary dataset for confidence minimization, revealing two actionable insights: (1) if the auxiliary set contains \unknown{} examples similar to those seen at test time, confidence minimization leads to provable detection of \unknown{} test examples, and (2) if the first condition is satisfied, it is unnecessary to filter out \known{} examples for out-of-distribution (OOD) detection.
+Motivated by these guidelines, we propose the Data-Driven Confidence Minimization (\ours{}) framework, which minimizes confidence on an \textit{uncertainty dataset}.
+We apply \ours{} to two problem settings in which conservative prediction is paramount -- selective classification and OOD detection -- and provide a realistic way to gather uncertainty data for each setting.
+In our experiments, \ours{} consistently outperforms existing selective classification approaches on 4 datasets when tested on unseen distributions and outperforms state-of-the-art OOD detection methods on 12 ID-OOD dataset pairs, reducing FPR (at TPR 95\%) by $6.3\%$ and $58.1\%$ on CIFAR-10 and CIFAR-100 compared to Outlier Exposure.